coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 * extension: [nimbus screencapture](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?utm_source=chrome-app-launcher-search) easy peasy screencasts to paste into slack
 * extension: the great suspender (never get out of tabs)

-## What I tried/used to use, but abandonded
+## What I tried/used to use, but abandoned

 | What | Why |
 |-|-|